Huntington Beach Auto Accident Lawyers

 - Fatigue — Driving while tired has the same effect as driving intoxicated.
 Drivers who fall asleep at the wheel or are too groggy to see what’s in front of them can cause severe injuries to those around them.

-5 Common Huntington Beach Auto Accident Injuries
+Common Injuries Sustained In Huntington Beach Auto Accidents

 - Broken bones — Vehicle occupants can be thrown about in an accident, striking other objects.
 That can lead to multiple broken bones or fractures.
 These breaks can take months to heal and require ongoing physical therapy for maximum medical improvement.
 Most often, broken bones happen in the hips, ribs, pelvic bones, clavicle, arms, and legs.
 If the break is severe, it can lead to partial or complete paralysis.

-- Herniated or bulging discs – Aside from your head, your spine is another sensitive part of your body.
+- Herniated or bulging discs — Aside from your head, your spine is another sensitive part of your body.
 You can suffer many spinal injuries, but the most common is bulging or herniated discs.
 Bulging discs are typically considered minor.
 However, a herniated disc is severe and can rupture a significant part of your spine.
-If you have a debilitating herniation, you will need diagnostic imaging, physical therapy, spinal injections, and possible surgery.
+If you have a debilitating herniation, you may need diagnostic imaging, physical therapy, spinal injections, and possible surgery.

 - Sprains — A sprain happens when there is stretching or tearing of ligaments.
 A ligament sprain is rated from grade one to three.
 The physical recovery will depend on the severity of the damage.
 It can take anywhere from three to six weeks to heal a sprain.